 If you have not received or scheduled such a vaccination, you will not be eligible for a booking.
 If you have an existing booking and have not scheduled your second vaccination, please call the Maple Leaf office immediately.

 We require proof of your vaccination status to be submitted to us prior to boarding the ship.
 Details on how to submit a copy of your government issued vaccination card will be provided to you with your detailed pre-departure information.

 Will I Need to Be Tested for COVID-19?

-The Rapid Antigen test used is approved by Health Canada for point of care screening and is an added layer of protection we can offer to ensure no one has picked up an infection during travel.
-It requires a minimally invasive nostril only swab and provides results within 15 minutes.
+The antigen test used is approved by Health Canada for point of care screening and is an added layer of protection.
+It requires a minimally invasive nostril-only swab and provides results within 15 minutes.

 During Your Trip